fortune1991/fortune1991.github.io/projects/build_diaries/garden.md

   <img src="/assets/img/garden/garden_5.jpg" alt="garden_5" width="850">
 </p>

-**We also plan to install a new bike shed.
+**We also planned to install a new bike shed.
 We dug out the foundation ready for fresh concrete**
 <p align="center">
   <img src="/assets/img/garden/garden_6.jpg" alt="garden_6" width="850">
 </p>

 **There will be an automated irrigation system used to water the new veggie patch.
-Here I've marked out the pipe route**
+Here I've marked out the new pipe route**
 <p align="center">
   <img src="/assets/img/garden/garden_7.jpg" alt="garden_7" width="850">
 </p>